IMPORTANT! PLEASE READ:

 The human integumentary system (skin) is not a passive layer of tissue that remains stretched out like an empty plastic bag after losing large amounts of bodyweight.
 The argument of the woman above about the cause of loose skin is a myth.
 Rather, skin is a living organ, actively adapting to the body's internal and external environments.
 People on extended fasts consuming nothing more than water have demonstrated that the skin can lose 20% or more of its size.

 The skin is usually thickest on the soles of the feet, and thinnest on the eyelids.
 As a typical example of your skin's thickness, pinch the skin on the back of your hand.
-If it were true, as this woman claims, that the folds of skin hanging off her body had absolutely no fat left underneath to diet away, every inch of this skin would hang in sheets as thin as fold of paper.
+If it were true, as this woman claims, that the folds of skin hanging off her body had absolutely no fat left underneath to diet away, every inch of this skin would hang in sheets as thin as folds of paper.

 However, common observation of the folds of skin in such examples reveals this is not usually the case.
 Measuring the thickness of these hanging folds of skin provides evidence that there is still a substantial amount of body fat underneath the skin.
 The skin is not so much "loose" as it is flabby due to excess body fat.
 Even if some areas have completely thinned out, excess body fat is likely to be stored in adjacent areas that contribute to the overall flabby condition.